About

 What is a Trauma Response Team?

-Our Trauma Response Team (TRT) is a permanent, expandable team of volunteer trauma-informed mental health clinicians who are ready to respond with quality interventions.
-Our primary psychotherapy is Eye Movement Desensitization and Reprocessing (EMDR).
+Our Trauma Response Team (TRT) is a standing, scalable network of volunteer, trauma-informed mental health clinicians prepared to deliver timely, high-quality interventions in the aftermath of crisis and disaster.
+Our primary clinical approach is Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based therapy for addressing acute and complex trauma.

 Early EMDR Intervention works…

-FCTRT Inc. is a team of Fairfield County licensed, seasoned trauma therapists, trained in EMDR treatment and disaster response.
+FCTRT Inc. is a team of licensed, seasoned trauma therapists, trained in EMDR treatment and disaster response.

 Our Primary Function